 There was also a trailer park in 1937.

-In 1945, archaeologist Roland Wells Robbins found the remains of Thoreau's cabin.
-He excavated it and wrote a book about the experience.
+In 1945, archaeologist Roland Wells Robbins found the remains of Thoreau’s cabin.
+He then excavated it and then wrote a book about the experience.

-In 1961, the Middlesex County Commissioners proposed leveling some of the woodland around Walden for a parking lot.
+In 1961, the Middlesex County Commissioners proposed leveling some of the woodland around the pond for a parking lot.
 They were sued.
-Massachusetts Superior Court Judge David Rose ruled the deed donating the land to the commonwealth required the environment be preserved, and he barred any further development.
+Massachusetts Superior Court Judge David Rose ruled the deed donating the land to the commonwealth required the preservation of the environment.
+He then barred any further development.

 ‘Site of Thoreau’s hut, Lake Walden’ by Detroit Publishing Co.
-Image available from the Library of Congress Prints and Photographs division; ‘Walden pond—A reduced plan, 1846,’ Image available Library of Congress Prints and Photographs division; 'Fitchburg Railroad Tracks' by D.W.
+Image available from the Library of Congress Prints and Photographs division; ‘Walden pond—A reduced plan, 1846,’ Image available Library of Congress Prints and Photographs division; ‘Fitchburg Railroad Tracks’ by D.W.
 Butterfield, photographer, for Fitchburg Railroad.
 Pic-Nic Grounds at Walden Pond, Concord, Mass., card stereograph showing railroad tracks (looking west), amusement park buildings at right, [late 1860s].
-Photo courtesy Concord Public Library; 'Entrance gate to Walden amusement park.'
-Photo courtesy Concord Public Library; 'Walden Breezes' by Edwin Locke.
+Photo courtesy Concord Public Library; ‘Entrance gate to Walden amusement park.’
+Photo courtesy Concord Public Library.
+‘Walden Breezes’ by Edwin Locke.
 Courtesy Library of Congress.
-This story was updated in 2017.
+Walden today By RhythmicQuietude at en.wikipedia, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=16428603.
+This story was updated in 2023.